 A substantial portion of our expenses in Canada, primarily labor, packaging materials, occupancy, selling, marketing, and administrative expenses, are incurred in CAD.
 As a result, the cost of our operations in Canada, as measured in USD, is subject to the risk of exchange rate fluctuations between the USD and the CAD.
-During the year-ended March 31, 2022, the value of the CAD increased 0.8% relative to the USD based on the change in the exchange rate from the start to the end of the fiscal year.
-This trend was furthermore reflected in exchange rates movement throughout the fiscal year, as the value of the CAD appreciated relative to the USD, which had a negative impact on our results of operations by increasing the USD value of our CAD-incurred expenses.
-If the CAD continues to appreciate relative to the USD, that would further negatively affect our USD-measured results of operations.
+During the year-ended March 31, 2023, the value of the CAD decreased 8.0% relative to the USD based on the change in the exchange rate from the start to the end of the fiscal year.
+This trend was furthermore reflected in exchange rates movement throughout the fiscal year, as the value of the CAD depreciated relative to the USD, which had a positive impact on our results of operations by decreasing the USD value of our CAD-incurred expenses.
+However, if the CAD appreciates relative to the USD in future, that would negatively affect our USD-measured results of operations.